BerndiVader/MythicSkriptAddon/readme.md

 ##### depending on the return type of the function its either an itemstack a string. returns a list of drops.

 The dropdata parameter is required.
-See dropdata class and dropdata expressions for information how to get data out of the object. the return type has to be a list of itemstacks or a list of stringts, or an empty list if nothing matches.
+See dropdata class and dropdata expressions for information how to get data out of the object. the return type has to be a list of itemstacks or a list of strings, or an empty list if nothing matches.